SystemsGenetics/KINC/docs/create_a_network.rst

 How Many Samples are Needed?
 ````````````````````````````

 Networks can be created with very few samples if need be, but the power of the network will diminish greatly.
-For Traditional networks, you can manually perform a power analysis before network construction to identify what correlation value (i.e. effect size) you must not go below in thresholding in order to limit false edges (assuming correlation assumptions are met, which they are not in the traditional approach).
+For traditional networks, you can manually perform a power analysis before network construction to identify what correlation value (i.e. effect size) you must not go below in thresholding in order to limit false edges (assuming correlation assumptions are met, which they are not in the traditional approach).
 The ``pwr.r.test`` function of the statistical programming language R can do this, and there are `online calculators <http://www.sample-size.net/correlation-sample-size/>`_ as well.

 For example, the minimum number of samples required to meet the criteria of for a significance value of 0.001, a power value of 0.8 and a minimum correlation threshold of 0.5 is 60 samples.
 If we raise the minimum threshold to 0.7 we need at least 21 samples.
 Only 11 samples are needed for a threshold limit of 0.9.
 If we only had 11 samples we should not allow a correlation threshold below 0.9.